eddyyxxyy/ToTemp/docs/source/installation_usage.rst

         >>> <class 'int'> -> 75

-        And now we have two type outputs, the first one is the type of the temp2 object and the type of its value.
+        And now we have two type outputs, the first one is the type of the temp2 object and the other is the type of its value.

 Arithmetic and comparison operations